 You can simply scroll and write more.
 To help students prepare, GMAC has provided a practice whiteboard on its website.

-The exam is being taken 24 hours a day, 7 days a week, until June 15th.
-Since slots are available in 15-minute intervals, students have a lot of flexibility in choosing their exam date and time.
+The exam was taken 24 hours a day, 7 days a week, until June 15th, 2020.
+Since slots were available in 15-minute intervals, students have a lot of flexibility in choosing their exam date and time.

 “I was really nervous, but my proctor was super helpful.
 She answered all my doubts before starting the test.”

-Once they’re approved, you’ll be taken through a series of terms and agreements.
+After the approval, you’ll go through a series of terms and agreements.
 Your proctor will launch your test, and you can begin your exam!